ButaiKirin/Pixel-2016-Permissions/README.md

 This module may not run on the latest Pixel phones with stock ROM or other phones with Pixel Experience ROM.

 ## Instructions
 Flash the module in Magisk Manager first.
-After reboot, you need reset Google Photos to see the changes.
+After reboot, you need reset Google Photos to see the change.

 ## Releases & Changelog
 Download the module from [releases page](https://github.com/ZeroSimple/Pixel-2016-Permissions/releases/tag/v1.0).